aidan-gallagher/aidan-gallagher.github.io/_posts/2021-08-01-continuous-integration-pipeline.md

 ---
 title: "Continuous Integration Pipeline"
-excerpt: "Infrastructure to run tasks locally and on a continuous integration server"
+excerpt: "Infrastructure to run tasks locally and on a continuous integration server."
 categories:
   - Blog
 tags: